shibatch/sleef/docs/2-references/libm/aarch32.md

 <p class="header">Description</p>

 <p class="noindent">
-These are the vectorized functions of <a href="purec.xhtml#Sleef_nextafterf"><b class="func">Sleef_nextafterf</b></a>.
+These are the vectorized functions of <a href="../libm#Sleef_nextafterf"><b class="func">Sleef_nextafterf</b></a>.
 This function may be less accurate than the scalar function since AArch32 NEON is not IEEE 754-compliant.
 </p>